 3. English Garden Bed

 Are you a fan of English gardens?
-If that is so, this one of the most exquisite sustainable garden ideas is definitely made for you.
-This garden comes in lush with native perennials like coneflowers, black-eyed susans, and white yarrow.
-Not only are they stunning and produce nectars for the wildlife, but those blooms withstand drought so well.
+This exquisite sustainable garden idea is perfect for you.
+It features native perennials like coneflowers, black-eyed susans, and white yarrow.

 4. Drought-Tolerant Perennial Garden